awslabs/aws-iot-greengrass-accelerators/no-cdk/README.md

 ## Component deployment

-A greengrass deployment is defined by:
+Aa AWS IoT Greengrass deployment is defined by:

 1. a deployment target, either a single "thing" or a "thing group"
 2. a list of components